Anambra State

-Nicknamed the "Light of the Nation", Anambra State is the eighth most populous state in the nation, although that has seriously been argued against as Onitsha, the state's biggest and most populous urban area was discovered to be over 8.5 million in population in 2020 by Africapolis which makes Onitsha the second largest urban area in Nigeria by population and third in Africa.
-And also According to the 2019 Demographia world urban areas Onitsha is the 47th largest built-up urban areas in the world with more than 8 million populations Anambra is a very populous state, despite being the second smallest in area.
+Nicknamed the "Light of the Nation", Anambra State is the fourteenth most populous state in the nation, although that has seriously been argued against as Onitsha, the state's biggest and most populous urban area was discovered to be over 8.5 million in population in 2022 by Africapolis which makes Onitsha one of the largest urban areas in Nigeria by population.
 The area currently known as Anambra State has been the site of numerous civilizations since at least the 9th century AD, including the ancient Kingdom of Nri, whose capital was the historic town of Igbo-Ukwu within the state.
 Residents of Anambra State are primarily Igbo, with the Igbo language serving as a lingua franca throughout the state.

 During the Nigerian Civil War (1967–1970), Anambra State was part of the secessionist Republic of Biafra formed by Igbo nationalists.
-During the war, Anambra State was afflicted by a severe famine, which devastated much of the population.
-Today, Anambra State is a highly urbanized state, and has made major strides in reducing its poverty rate.
+Anambra was severely affected by the war.
+Today, Anambra State is one of the most urbanized states in Nigeria.

 Etymology

-The name Anambra is the merging of Anam and branch.
+The name Anambra is the merging of Anam and the English word 'branch'.
 Anam is a clan in the Omambala region and the last Igbo speaking community the British colonialists encountered while heading up to Northern Nigeria from across the riverine areas.
 They usually described present day Anambra as 'Anam branch' to their colleagues up North.
 Reason Anam together with some neighboring clans was Anambra LGA when the state was created.
 It is now Anambra-West LGA with Olumbanasa.